List of Tvoje lice zvuči poznato (Croatian TV series) episodes

 Tvoje lice zvuči poznato is a Croatian singing reality television series based on Your Face Sounds Familiar.
 Each season features a cast of celebrities impersonating famous singers.
-In each episode, a jury of professionals—along with the contestants—typically selects a winner, while the season concludes with one standout performer who earns the most points overall.
+In each episode, a jury of professionals, along with the contestants, typically selects a winner, while the season concludes with one standout performer who earns the most points overall and is declared the winner of the season.

-The series debuted on 5 October 2014 on Nova TV.
+The series premiered on 5 October 2014 on Nova TV.